iamdevonbutler/mongorules/README.md

   - *@param {Object} schema*
   - *@return {Mixed} - you should return the transformed value.*

-*Note: if setting properties on an array of objects or an array of arrays of objects, the following properties will have no effect; they can, however, be set on an object's fields: 'notNull', 'type', 'dateFormat', 'trim', 'lowercase', 'sanitize', and 'denyXSS'.*
+*Note: if setting properties on an array of objects or an array of arrays of objects, the following properties will have no effect; they can, however, be set on an object's fields: 'notNull', 'type', 'dateFormat', 'trim', 'lowercase', `uppercase`, 'sanitize', and 'denyXSS'.*

 ## Document validation
 Document validation will occur on `insert()`, `update()`, and `findAndModify()` operations and enforce the rules declared in your schemas.
 As w/ mongodb query errors, document validation failures will throw document validation errors if custom error handlers are not provided (see [Error handling](#error-handling)).